Skip to main content

 Accommodations

-You won't find all the typical hotel chains in this town.
-You'll find a big variety of lodging options, from inns, condos and mountaintop homes.
-Plus, find some of the best deals and packages in the mountains.
-See the current Beech Mountain Lodging Specials.
+You won't find all the typical hotel chains in this town, but rather lodging options like inns, and condos and mountaintop homes for rent.
+See the current Beech Mountain lodging accommodations.

 Brief Overview

-The town of Beech Mountain only has a full time population of 350 people, but the population increases to as high as 10,000 during the winter and 5,000 in the summer.
+The town of Beech Mountain only has a full-time population of 760 people, but the population increases to as high as 10,000 during the winter and 5,000 in the summer.
 There are more than 2,300 homes and condos on the mountain, so there are plenty of second homes and vacation rentals.
 The town began as a resort development in the 1960s.
 It's about 80 miles north of Asheville.
-Nearby is the town of Banner Elk
+Nearby is the town of Banner Elk.

 Things to Do in Beech Mountain